dpp/bomsage/info/vision.md

   could be a commercial offering much like GitHub and GitLab are commercial offering on top of git.
 * Vulnerability prediction weather reports... as classes and clusters of vulnerabilities are discovered, predictive models can be built based on the global view.
+* A "search engine" that will answer questions including "what nodes reference a given node" which will help with "what packages rely on Log4J 2.1?"

 There are likely additional commercial offerings.